Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Should my child study 3 or 4 subjects at Level 3?

 Students will normally study three subjects at A-level (or the equivalent number of BTEC/CTECs) but if they have very good GCSE results they may be able to choose four if they meet our criteria for this option.
 Students completing a T Level programme will receive a qualification equivalent to three A-levels.
-Our general entry criteria and study programme guidance can be found here - please read this carefully.
+Our general entry criteria and study programme guidance can be found here and our general course booklet here - please read both carefully.
 Our highly experienced staff will be able to offer advice around any questions you may have.
 We also have some further information and guidance for parents and carers around the question of 3 or 4 subjects.

 How will my child know they are choosing the right courses for them?